nieukki/FrontendMentor-social-links/README.md

-### Frontend Mentor - Social Links
+📘 Social Links - Frontend Mentor

-Here is my solution to this challange: https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ Here is the app:
+Description:
+ It is an easy responsive, Frontend project from https://www.frontendmentor.io/ I did this project to practice my basic skills in React.js and TailwindCSS.

+Used technologies:
+    React.js
+    TailwindCSS